a-mabe/OpenHIIT/README.md

 6. [Contributing](#contributing)
 7. [License](#license)

-## Introduction
+## Why OpenHIIT?

-OpenHIIT is a fully open source mobile application designed to assist users in their workout routines by providing customizable interval timers.
-It aims to help users maintain an efficient workout pace by setting intervals for exercise and rest periods.
+- No restrictions on the number of configured timers and workouts.
+- No features behind paywalls.
+- No ads or subscriptions; open sourced under the [MIT license](#license).

 ## Features
 - **Customizable Timers**: Create and customize interval timers according to your workout requirements.
 - **Multiple Intervals**: Set multiple exercise and rest intervals in a single timer session.
 - **Visual and Audio Cues**: Get visual and audio cues to indicate the start and end of each interval.
-- **Save and Load**: Save your favorite interval timer configurations and load them for future use.
+- **Save and Load**: Save any number of timer configurations and load them for future use.
+- **Export and Import**: Export your timers and send them to a friend or another device to import.

 <p align="center">
    <img src="https://github.com/a-mabe/OpenHIIT/assets/39250511/c7cc5c99-54ff-48a1-9aa9-8ec157454be6" width="150">